 Making the bread does need some time but making these cupcakes, on the other hand, is way easier, faster and fun to make.
 No need for dough-rising or shaping.
-A great

 The recipe calls for two kinds of fat, oil, and butter, but you can use pure butter to make it even richer.

-The actual frosting for the Ensaymada comprises of regular white sugar mixed with butter then topped with cheese and then sprinkled with more sugar.
+The actual frosting for the Ensaymada comprises regular white sugar mixed with butter then topped with cheese and then sprinkled with more sugar.
 If you prefer a smoother texture when you bite into the cakes, use powdered sugar instead of regular sugar.

 I still recommend sprinkling a little bit of that granulated sweetness over the cheese though.
 It is Ensaymada after all.

 These cupcakes are so so rich and filling.
 Pair it with coffee, tea or dark hot chocolate for a more delightful afternoon snack.

 And oh!
 It is best served warm.
 Put it in the microwave for 40 seconds, without the liners, and a delicious warm cake with melted butter, sugar and cheese will greet you as you open the oven.
 Hmmmm….